Table of Contents

 “A 2017 study also found the ketogenic diet outperformed a conventional, low-fat diabetes diet over 32 weeks regarding weight loss and A1c.”

-On the other hand, keto diet may not be appropriate for all individuals.
-Especially in patients with type 2 diabetes, it is necessary to balance the potential increase in cardiovascular risk because of the unfavorable lipid profile observed with unhealthy fats with the benefits deriving from weight loss and improvement of glycemic control.
-Moreover, long-term compliance with low carb diets is still an issue.
+On the other hand, a keto diet may not be appropriate for all individuals, especially in patients with type 2 diabetes.
+It is necessary to balance the potential increase in cardiovascular risk because of the unfavorable lipid profile observed with unhealthy fats with the benefits deriving from weight loss and improvement of glycemic control.
+Moreover, long-term compliance with low-carb diets is still an issue.

-When a healthy low-fat diet was compared to healthy low carb diet, good results in terms of weight loss were observed with both diets.
+When a healthy low-fat diet was compared to a healthy low-carb diet, good results in terms of weight loss were observed with both diets.
 Therefore, macronutrients source, i.e., quality of carbs and fat, are not negligible factors, and preferring fibers and nutrient-rich foods is a good option for everyone.

 To summarize, the ketogenic diet may offer some help to people with type 2 diabetes who have difficulty controlling their symptoms or losing weight.
 Not only do many people feel better with fewer diabetic symptoms, but they may also be less dependent on medications.

-Please also keep in mind, that “fat” dieting can be dangerous for your diabetes, so you should only start the ketogenic diet if you’re sure you can commit to it.
-Your dietician, doctor or SugarMDs team can help you determine the best diet choice for managing your diabetes.
+Please also keep in mind that “fat” dieting can be dangerous for your diabetes, so you should only start the ketogenic diet if you’re sure you can commit to it.
+Your dietician, doctor, or SugarMDs team can help you determine the best diet choice for managing your diabetes.

 You may want to begin the Keto diet as soon as possible but be sure to discuss the diet with your doctor or SugarMDs team first.
 The diet may throw off your blood sugar levels, causing further issues, especially if you’re on medications for diabetes.